-The first step in ramping up security is to write and formalize a security policy and procedures document that addresses best practice protocols and that encompasses applicable HIPAA and HITECH regulations.
+The first step in ramping up security is to write and formalize a security policy and procedures document that addresses best practice protocols and also encompasses applicable HIPAA & HITECH regulations.

 Next, all employees must be trained and expectations for compliance made clear, because it takes a concerted effort on everyone's part to ensure the required protections are implemented consistently.

 One of the more popular ways for hackers to capture sensitive data is via the movement of files and documents across the Internet.
-In an earlier blog post, we talked about how standard FTP is commonly used to send files.
-However, FTP sends the files in unencrypted form, and offers no protection for the server's login credentials.
+FTP is commonly used to send files, however, FTP sends the files unencrypted, and offers no protection for the server's login credentials.
 Once those credentials are captured, hackers can use them to access the FTP server to mine additional data files.

-While managing the security of all of the files in the office may seem overwhelming, Managed File Transfer solutions can simplify this task.
-Used in conjunction with a reverse proxy gateway, a much greater security perimeter is formed around the network, servers and the sensitive data that need protection.
+While managing the security of all the files in the office may seem overwhelming, Managed File Transfer (MFT) solutions can simplify this task.
+Used in conjunction with a reverse proxy gateway, a much greater security perimeter is formed around the network, servers, and the sensitive data that needs protection.